Bascom Hogue is a Mennonite Brethren from Kansas.

 His hand stitched redwork pieces are terrific, and have a real charm about them.
 They are reminiscent of 1950’s illustrations.
 The subject matters are quite unusual, but there is an honest charm to them.
-It seems that Bascom is stitching these for his own pleasure as much as anything, not too impress anyone.
-His grasshopper looks as though he was a character from Alice in Wonderland that didn’t make it into the final draft of the book…
+It seems that Bascom is stitching these for his own pleasure as much as anything, not to impress anyone.

 Bascom suffers from asthma and “Breathe” reflects how asthma and pneumonia are able to make him concentrate on trying to do one thing: Breathe.